isabellaobrien/the-book-room/README.md

     - I naviagted to my github repository.
     - I clicked code.
     - I then clicked te copy icon next to my web link.
-    - I navigated to the terminal and entered the coomand " git clone ctrl+V(to paste the copy of my site) enter "
+    - I navigated to the command prompt and entered the coomand " git clone ctrl+V(to paste the copy of my site) enter "

 ## Credits
 ***
-### Cotent
 - **Fakexy**: fake address generator that also provides you with phone number and postcode.
 - **colorcodes.io**: color shades with hex, rgba and colour name with variations.
 - **fontawesome**: icons for media links, phone, email, location.
 - **reedsy**: blog post "100 books to read before you die".
-- **W3 schools**: information about CSS forms.
+- **W3 school**: information about CSS forms.
 - **Pexels**: free downloadable pictures.
 - **Stackoverflow**: keeping the order of unordered list in navigation bar while using float:right.
-The aswer is diplay: flex.
+The answer is display: flex.
-- **Google Fonts**:
-- **geeksforgeeks.org**: "How to target desktop, tablet and mobile using Media Query?"
-- **Nerdish**: "how much to read each day"
+- **Nerdish**: "how much to read each day?" artcle.
+- **Love Running Project**: code for creating the media links in the footer and code for sizing images.